atomjump/medimage-co-nz-content-only/guide.md

 ## Software License

-The app and server are open source, under the Apache 2.0 license.
+The app and server are open source, under the Apache 2.0 license and (c) AtomJump Limited (New Zealand).

 http://www.apache.org/licenses/LICENSE-2.0